In A Year Of Box Office Bombs, 'Oldboy' Ranks Among The Worst

 There may be several reasons why Oldboy failed: barely anything was spent marketing the film and it was given a questionable release date - who watches gory revenge flicks on Thanksgiving?
 There also appeared to be friction between director Spike Lee and the studio.

 Spike Lee spoke out on his frustrations making the film, with most of his pre-release interviews tip-toeing around his difficulties.
 One recurring quote from Spike was that he was in a "tough business."
 Why is Oldboy not referred to as a "Spike Lee Joint?"
 Spike says, "Tough business."
-Why is there a cut during the remake of the original film's iconic hallway fight scene?
+Why is there a cut during the remake of the original film's iconic one-shot hallway fight scene?
 "Tough business."

 For whatever reason, the remake of the cult Korean film debuted at 17th place and doesn't appear to be gunning for any position higher than that before it putters out of theaters.